jhajek/Linux-text-book-part-1/Appendix-C/Appendix-C.md

-retrievesuccessful# Appendix C - Markdown Code for Podcasts, Labs, and Review Questions
+# Appendix C - Markdown Code for Podcasts, Labs, and Review Questions

 ![*Security is a strange term...*](images/Chapter-Header/Appendix-C/authorization-2.png "No Drivers Here")